Frequently Asked Questions

 When is construction expected to begin?
 When will the pipeline be placed in-service?

-Construction of the new pipeline is expected to begin in the first quarter of 2018 with operations expected to begin in the fourth quarter 2018.
+Construction of the new pipeline began in the first quarter of 2018, and the project is targeting an in-service date during the fourth quarter 2019.

 What regulatory approvals are required for the project to proceed?